aridoza/foundational-java/java-basics/junit-testing-lesson/README.md

 ## Introduction: Unit tests (5 mins)

-There are two types of automated tests: Unit tests and UI tests.
+There are many, many types of automated tests:

-> Check: Predict the difference.

-Unit tests check if the code logic is correct, and UI tests check if the elements on the screen work as expected.
+- Unit tests
+- Smoke tests
+- Integration tests
+- Regression tests
+- Acceptance tests

 This lesson will focus on Unit tests.